dfinity/motoko/Building.md

 ## Profile the compiler

-1. Build with profiling (TODO: How to do with dune)
+1. Build with profiling within nix-shell (TODO: How to do with dune)
    ```
    make -C src clean
    make BUILD=p.native -C src moc